-Portfolio turnover The fund may pay transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
-A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when fund shares are held in a taxable account.
+Portfolio turnover The fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
+A higher portfolio turnover rate may indicate higher transaction costs.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the fund's investment results.
-During the most recent fiscal year, the fund's portfolio turnover rate was 8% of the average value of its portfolio.
+During the most recent fiscal year, the fund's portfolio turnover rate was 6% of the average value of its portfolio.

 Principal investment strategies The fund will attempt to achieve its investment objectives by investing in a mix of American Funds in different combinations and weightings.
 The underlying American Funds represent a variety of fund categories, including growth-andincome funds, equity-income funds, balanced funds and fixed income funds.
-The fund categories represent differing investment objectives and strategies.
+The fund categories represent differing investment objectives.
 For example, growth-and-income funds seek long-term growth and income primarily through investments in stocks.
-Equityincome and balanced funds generally strive for income and growth through investments in stocks and/or fixed income investments, while fixed income funds seek current income through investments in bonds or in other fixed income instruments.
+Equityincome and balanced funds generally strive for income and growth through stocks and/or fixed income investments, while fixed income funds seek current income through investments in bonds or in other fixed income instruments.

 The fund is designed for investors who plan to retire in, or close to, the fund's target date - that is, the year designated in the fund's name.
 However, investors may purchase shares of the fund throughout the life of the fund, including after the target date.
-In an effort to achieve the fund's overall investment objective, the fund will continue to provide equity and fixed income exposure in varying amounts after the target date has passed.
+In an effort to achieve the fund's overall investment objective, the fund will continue to provide equity exposure after the target date has passed.